The Tale of the Knotted Dandelion

 I write this on the eve of our journey into darkest Speyside, not knowing whether we will ever see civilisation, or even Cruden Bay, again.

-There is no telling what dangers we may meet on the way; however, my misgivings are perhaps ill-founded, for I have the assurance that I am indeed in the company of a most intrepid band of explorers – not least Derek the Butcher, who has been wearing in his walking shoes the 200 yards to work each morning, AND behind the counter and also a formidable-sounding personage known simply as Big Tam.
+There is no telling what dangers we may meet on the way; however my misgivings are perhaps ill-founded, for I have the assurance that I am indeed in the company of a most intrepid band of explorers – not least Derek the Butcher, who has been wearing in his walking shoes the 200 yards to work each morning, AND behind the counter and also a formidable-sounding personage known simply as Big Tam.

 Nevertheless, I fear greatly for the life of my good friend Barrikins Harper of Glenafton.
-Heroically disregarding the well-intentioned advice of friends and neighbors, and brushing aside the whimperings and pleadings of Helen his wife, he has in a fit of reckless bravery donned his gaiters and is sleeping in them this very night in readiness for the morrow.
+Heroically disregarding the well-intentioned advice of friends and neighbours, and brushing aside the whimperings and pleadings of Helen his wife, he has in a fit of reckless bravery donned his gaiters and is sleeping in them this very night in readiness for the morrow.
 Indeed, he fully intends to complete the journey, despite recent painful surgery involving the amputation of his armchair.
 He is an example to us all!

 8.15 a.m. – We assemble at the Killie but it is shut.
-Our transport arrives and we pile in – myself and Alison in the front, the men of The Lodge wedged in the back of the van, their jocular remarks barely masking the edge of fear in their voices as they journey into unknown dangers, a blister pack and a Mars Bar apiece being all that stands between them and certain discomfort.
+Our transport arrives and we pile in – myself and Alison in the front, .the men of The Lodge wedged in the back of the van, their jocular remarks barely masking the edge of fear in their voices as they journey into unknown dangers, a blister pack and a Mars Bar apiece being all that stands between them and certain discomfort.

 Barry clutches his bag of cheese rolls to his chest (“Remember to share them with your friends”), Helen had said as he tries in vain to recall the cheering ditties of his ancestor Bilgo Baggins.

 An hour into the journey and morale is low.
-Jim feels car-sick and has crawled to a position near the front where he hangs dangerously over our shoulders convulsive gulping motions in his throat.
-He is soon joined by Big Tam and Barry.
+Jim feels car-sick and has crawled to a position near the where he hangs dangerously over our shoulders convulsive gulping motions in his throat.
+He is soon by Big Tam and Barry.

 Someone comments that it looks like the Wallies’ Outing with the three of them hanging over the front with opening and shutting mouths.